cysouw/diathesis/text/c03_summaryDia.md

    Er wirkt ^?^(von der Stille) entspannt.
 :::

-### *Präsentativantikausativ* (*geben/zeigen+Partizip*) {#sec:summary-prasentativantikausativ}
+### *Darstellungsantikausativ* (*geben/zeigen+Partizip*) {#sec:summary-prasentativantikausativ}

-The ~~Präsentativantikausativ~~ (full discussion in [@sec:participles-geben-reflexive-anticausative]) uses the light verb *geben* with a participle and an obligatory reflexive pronoun.
+The ~~Darstellungsantikausativ~~ (full discussion in [@sec:participles-geben-reflexive-anticausative]) uses the light verb *geben* with a participle and an obligatory reflexive pronoun.
 It expresses a conscious performance to appear in a certain way by the erstwhile accusative.
 The original nominative cannot be retained.
 The light verb *zeigen* can be used alternatively to *geben*.
 Any difference between these two light verbs needs more investigation.

 ::: ex
 a.
 Die Stille entspannt ihn.